|

 ENGINE 2 MAKES EVERGREEN HOUSE FIRE

-- At 16:01 communications alerted Reservoir FD for a report of a house
+At 16:01 communications alerted Reservoir FD for a report of a house on

 marked on the scene first advised he had a single story residential